bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/install_software_ros2.rst

 We also need to install some python packages using ``pip``, the python package manager.

 - Upgrade python package manager: ``pip3 install pip -U``
+- Optionally if you want you can setup a local venv with: ``python -m venv venv-bitbots && source venv-bitbots/bin/activate``
 - Install required python packages: ``pip3 install --user -r requirements.txt``

 **5. Setup colcon workspace**